stringer-rss/stringer/VPS.md

     rbenv local 1.9.3-p0
     rbenv rehash

-We also need to install bundle which will handle Stringer's dependencies
+We also need to install bundler which will handle Stringer's dependencies

     gem install bundler
     rbenv rehash